Ground state energy of the low density Bose gas with three-body interactions: Main result

 for some constant $\nu>0$. \end{theorem}

 \begin{remark} Our proof of the lower bound is easily extendable to hard-core potentials, and the error $\mathcal O(Y^{\nu})$ is uniform in $V$ as long as its range stays bounded or even increases slowly.
 For the upper bound, however, the error is uniform in $V$ assuming that $R_0/ b_{\cM}(V)^{1/4}, \|V\|_{L^1}b_{\cM}(V)^{-1}$ and $ \|V\|_{L^\infty}b_{\cM}(V)^{1/2}$ stay bounded.
+Those conditions come from the error estimate in Lemma~\ref{lem:upper_bound} and could be easily improved, see also the end of Section~\ref{sec:UB}.
 We believe the result to be true for hard-core potentials too, as Dyson proved it for two-body interactions, but we are unfortunately not able to adapt Dyson's analysis of the upper bound and our proof only works for bounded potentials. \end{remark}

 The proof of Theorem~\ref{theo1} occupies the rest of the paper.
 In Section~\ref{sec:scattering}, we recall a Dyson's lemma for the three-body interaction potential.
 This ingredient is similar to that of~\cite{NamRicTri-21}, except that in the present paper we have to take into account the boundary condition carefully since we will apply the lemma to bounded sets.
 In Section~\ref{sec:LB}, we prove the lower bound $e_{\rm 3B}(\rho) \ge (1/6)b_{\mathcal M}(V) \rho^3 (1 + \mathcal O(Y^\nu))$ by following the localization method of Lieb--Yngvason~\cite{LieYng-98}; more precisely we will use a many-body version of Dyson's lemma and the Temple inequality on small boxes.
 The upper bound $e_{\rm 3B}(\rho) \le (1/6)b_{\mathcal M}(V) \rho^3 (1 + \mathcal O(Y^\nu))$ essentially follows from our analysis in the Gross--Pitaevskii limit in~\cite{NamRicTri-21}, and the details will be explained in Section~\ref{sec:UB}.